 Gilead uses bible passage Genesis 10:6 (which uses the word "Ham" to signify people of color as "burnt" or "black") as a justification for segregation and racism, calling people of color "Children of Ham" and exiling them from society.
 In the show, all races are forced to be Marthas or Handmaids (ex: Moira, who is a black Handmaid).

-Note: the final two differences contain mild spoilers, so stop reading now if you don't want to know!
+Note: the following differences contain bigger spoilers if you aren't all caught up, so stop reading now if you don't want to know!

 8. Ofglen's situation is much more dire.